 History of Signature Quilts

-As far back as the mid 1800s, people were making quilts that included signatures.
-At a time when people moved away and sometimes never returned home, these quilts were valued reminders of family and friends back home.
-Because they were treasured keepsakes, many of them received special care and are still in good condition today.
+Quilts that have signatures on them date back to the mid-1800s.
+At that time in history, people were spreading out across the United States, and these quilts were valued reminders of family and friends that had remained behind.
+Because these quilts were treasured keepsakes, many of them received special care and are still in good condition today.

 The most basic signature quilt is one that is constructed using a single block with signatures of family or friends.
 Earlier quilts often have inked signatures, while later quilts have embroidered signatures.
 They can be made easily from scraps, so did not require a great deal of investment in materials.